openxc/openxc-message-format/README.md

 ## Signals from Diagnostic Messages

-This set of signals is often retreived from OBD-II requests.
+This set of signals is often retrived from OBD-II requests.
 The units can be found in the [OBD-II standard](http://en.wikipedia.org/wiki/OBD-II_PIDs#Mode_01).

 * engine_load